otter18/telegram-bot-template/README.md

 ### Server settings
 - `HOST` - host to set as webhook, e.g *example.herokuapp.com*
-- `IS_PRODUCTION` - flag to run flask server or use bot polling instead
+- `IS_PRODUCTION` - flag to run flask server or to use bot polling instead

 ### Tg-logger, [[repo]](https://github.com/otter18/tg_logger)
 - `LOG_BOT_TOKEN` - bot token for logging, leave empty to disable